Click here to comment!

 between these scenarios and a true eminent domain situation – in eminent domain,

-you are telling the landowner that he must allow others to use his land for storage.
+you are telling the landowner that he must allow others to use his land for storage. - Why has pore space become such an important issue?

 In recent years, new technologies and methods for oil and gas production have led